A1 (Bosnia and Herzegovina)

 The A1 motorway (Autocesta A1, Аутопут A1) is a motorway in Bosnia and Herzegovina that is part of the European route E73 and, together with Croatian motorways A10 and A5, and the Hungarian M6, will provide a modern and fast road connection from Budapest to Ploče, a seaport on the Adriatic Sea.

 The motorway will connect the capital Sarajevo with other large cities, such as Mostar and Zenica.
 It will also be the main link to Bosnia and Herzegovina from the Adriatic Sea and Central Europe.

+Planned in 1997, the construction, which started back in 2001, initially planned to be finished in 2015, was only 45% complete by 2026.
+Between 2011 and 2026, 150 kilometers were built with 190 kilometers remaining to be built.
+The slow pace of the A1 motorway in Bosnia and Herzegovina is attributed to financial corruption and suspended investments by EIB and OPEC, resulting in being lost.